 Costco has these down to a science.
 The chickens are juicy, cooked to perfection and seasoned well.
-I’ve been told the chickens themselves are antibiotic free and hormone free.* They have a great flavor and texture.
+They have a great flavor and texture.

 It’s just George and me so one chicken does 3 meals + bone broth.
-Here’s how I pull it off:
+Here’s one example of how I pull it off:

 Meal 1 – While the chicken is still warm, I cut it in half and remove one breast.
 The wings come off (we both get one as an appetizer).
 I slice the breast and serve it with Paleo gravy and steamed veggies.

-Meal 3 – pick the dark meat off the thighs and drumsticks, shred it by hand or in your KA top with Paleo BBQ sauce
+Meal 3 – Pick the dark meat off the thighs and drumsticks, shred it by hand or in your stand mixer and top with Paleo BBQ sauce.

 I like to pull all the meat off the carcass while the chicken is still warm from the store.
 It’s just easier that way.
 Separate it into ziplock bags or your container of choice and promptly refrigerate.
 If I don’t have any other plans, I’ll make a chicken and vegetable soup and then freeze for emergency meals later.
 It may not sound glamerous, but when you come home late, they are a goldmine in the freezer.
 Just be sure to label and date the containers before sticking them in the freezer.